-By popular demand I am going to assemble a short list of anma massage / spas in South Korea that I know accept foreigners.
-This list is not exhaustive or exact by any means.
-I had to try to pull together the info I have into something cohesive.
-While I have been to plenty of anmas in the country and seen even more, I can’t recall many names or locations.
+By popular demand I am assembling a short list of foreigners friendly anma massage spas in South Korea.
+This list of shops that is known to accept foreigners is not exhaustive or exact by any means.
+I had to try to pull together the information I have into something cohesive.
+While I have been to plenty of anmas in the country and seen even more, I can’t recall every name and location.
 This is what I have, and it’s all I have for now.
-If I get more info, I will pass it on.
+If I get more info, I will try to report it here.

-As I’ve said numerous times here, the massive sex service industry in South Korea is largely off limits to foreigners.
-While Hooker Hill in Itaewon basically caters to foreigners, and independent escorts abound, a lot of the other places will simply turn non-Koreans away, especially if they don’t speak the language.
-So what’s a guy to do?
+As I’ve written here numerous times before, the massive sex service industry in South Korea is largely off limits to foreigners.
+While Hooker Hill in Itaewon basically caters to non-Koreans, and open minded independent escorts abound, a lot of the other places will simply turn foreigners away.
+Especially if they don’t speak the local language.

-These are three anma’s around Seoul that have accepted foreigners in the past.
-Whether they still do (or are even still open) is unknown to me at this point.
-All were up and running in early 2012, but things do change.
+These are three anma around Seoul that have accepted foreigners in the past.
+Whether they still do or are even still open is unknown to me at this point.
+All were up and running at the time of writing, but things do change.

 A1 Anma in Itaewon is a low end anma that has always been totally open to foreigners.
 It is located out of exit 2 of Itaewon Station.
 It is straight ahead on the main street after an Ali Baba restaurant and the Itaewon Hotel.
 A1 anma shares a building with a Thai restaurant.
 The cost is 200,000 Won ($169 USD).
 Note that this place is reported to be closed.

 Castle Anma in Seolleung is a top end facility at least in terms of surroundings.
 The place is located out of exit 4 of Seolleung Station.
 It is not far from Gangnam.
 Castle is welcoming of foreigners.
 There is even a multilingual website for the place online.